pdjr-signalk-plugins/range-monitor/README.md

-# pdjr-range-notifier
+# pdjr-range-monitor

-**pdjr-range-notifier** is a
+**pdjr-range-monitor** is a
 [Signal K](https://www.signalk.org/)
-plugin which operates switches or raises notifications based on value ranges.

-The plugin monitors the value of one or more Signal K paths, testing each value against a range defined by upper and lower thresholds and generating switch or notification outputs each time the monitored value transits a threshold.
+plugin which monitors the value of one or more Signal K paths, testing each value against a range defined by upper and lower thresholds and generating switch or notification outputs each time a monitored value transits a threshold.

-Careful selection of control values allows the plugin to perform a range of functions in response to changing sensor outputs.
+Careful selection of control values allows the plugin to perform a range of functions in response to changing path values.

 ## Configuration